 Place the TEM grid onto the micro-patterned Si3N4 layer with the graphene facing the template.
 Press the graphene-coated TEM grid onto the template.
 Be careful not to destroy the bottom Si3N4 membrane.

 Remove excess solution with a tissue to accelerate the cell drying and thus mitigate concentration changes (Figure 4a).
-After approx. 2 – 3 min, the graphene-Si3N4 van-der-Waals interaction sufficiently seals the liquid cell (Figure 4b).
+After approx. 2 – 3 min, the graphene-Si3N4 van-der-Waals interaction sufficiently seal the liquid cell (Figure 4b).
 Alternatively, leave the cell to dry out completely without removing the excess solution.
 The latter offers a higher success rate in the cell processing.
 However, evaporation-based concentration changes in the specimen solution are expected to be more severe when using this approach.

 NOTE: The successful drying process can be verified with a contrast change in the periphery (compare Figure 4a,b).